liip/blog_liip_ch_posts/2013/liipers-at-and-for-debconf13.md

 This wouldn't have been possible without the support of Liip in two contexts:

 - Liip has agreed to become a [DebConf13 Bronze sponsor](http://debconf13.debconf.org/sponsors.xhtml#cat3-sponsors).
 All contributions helped making DebConf13 a possibility, from an idea to the two weeks of awesome reality that it's been.
-- Liip allowed both Kevin and myself to attend the conference on company time through using our [Further Education](http://www.liip.ch/en/who/philosophy#LEARNING] budgets, made of both time and money for attendance fee, etc.
+- Liip allowed both Kevin and myself to attend the conference on company time through using our [Further Education](http://www.liip.ch/en/who/philosophy#LEARNING) budgets, made of both time and money (in this case, for attendance fees).

-Thanks to Liip!
+Many thanks to Liip!